alok1929/GpsTracker/README.md

 # PROJECT NOT COMPLETE :
-  Tailwindcss shall be implemented in the front to make it smoother, and the whole backend might be redone with ESP32(mini) and a miniature GPS tracker, so that it is more pocket-sized.
+  Tailwindcss shall be implemented in the front to make it smoother, and the whole backend might be redone with ESP32(mini) and a miniature GPS tracker, so that it is more pocket-sized, to be used as a dog tracker, perhaps.